Italy budget concession hopes switch risk sentiment back on

 "It's all about Italy today.
 The news about a possible reduction in budget deficits has been positively taken by all markets," said Bernd Berg, global macro and FX strategist at Woodman Asset Management in Zurich.

-Italian 10-year borrowing costs eased off 4-1/2-year highs <IT10YT=RR>, after jumping 50 basis points since budget details emerged last Thursday.
-Two-year yields fell 10 bps. <IT2YT=RR>
+Italian 10-year borrowing costs eased off 4-1/2-year highs, after jumping 50 basis points since budget details emerged last Thursday.
+Two-year yields fell 10 bps.

-The improved mood towards Italy also reduced the premium investors demand for holding Italian risk relative to that of safer Germany to around 290 bps, down from a five-year high over 300 bps on Tuesday <IT10DE10=RR>, and sapped demand for safe-haven assets such as German bonds and Swiss franc.
+The improved mood toward Italy also reduced the premium investors demand for holding Italian risk relative to that of safer Germany to around 290 bps, down from a five-year high over 300 bps on Tuesday, and sapped demand for safe-haven assets such as German bonds and Swiss franc.

-The pan-European equity index rose 0.6 percent <.STOXX>, while the Milan bourse jumped more than one percent <.FTMIB>.
-The moves were led by an initial 3.1 percent bounce in Italian banks <.FTIT8300>.
+The pan-European equity index rose 0.6 percent, while the Milan bourse jumped more than one percent.
+The moves were led by an initial 3.1 percent bounce in Italian banks.
 The banks' huge government debt holdings make them particularly vulnerable to bond selloffs and have pressured Italian stock markets for months.

 Futures for the U.S. S&P 500 and the Dow were up around 0.3-0.4 percent.